 SOURCING BRITISH FOOD AND DRINK IN PORTUGAL

 My mindset is that I am living in Portugal so I will embrace the culture including food and drink and try to buy locally sourced items where possible.
 We visit a local Lidl monthly for staples then visit our nearby village bakery, butchers and greengrocers for fresh weekly supplies.
 We also buy from delivery vans who drive through our village daily.
 This is all fantastic but for every Brit there will be something that they miss from their hometown.
 For some people I talk to it’s cheese as they feel it’s not the same taste, others say they can’t live without marmite for their toast or gravy for their roast dinners and others hanker over baked beans for their full English breakfast so pay a ridiculous price to obtain these items in the British aisle of a supermarket here.
 I recently had a conversation with hubby and I explained the foods that are hard to obtain here like pork pies, scotch eggs and monster munch crisps.
 He looked me directly in the eye and said “I would kill for a bag of monster munch pickled onion crisps right now”.
 What can I say, we have all this amazing food here in Portugal and hubby wants to embrace a packet of pickled onion monster munch!
 I’m not surprised as this is a man who puts mayonnaise on everything including roast dinners.
 For me personally the main thing I am struggling to locate is a sugar free squash/cordial and Options hot chocolate orange or the original chocolate flavour.
 My mum was diabetic and raised us on sugar free options so I like the taste of the sugar free drinks which are hard to find here.
-We drink a lot of water and way too much coke zero but sometimes you just crave a fruity drink half way through a hot sweaty renovation project.
+We drink a lot of water and way too much coke zero but sometimes you just crave a fruity drink half way through a hot sweaty renovation project or a middle of the might menopausal sweat.
 I could make my own lemonade but it would contain so much sugar.

 It has taken me 5 months to discover that squash/cordial is not a thing here.
 Soft drinks come in cartons like juice and the ones you find in bottles are usually iced tea or they already have the water added.
 Portugal sells a packet version (a small sachet) of powder which you mix with water to make up a litre of the soft drink but I have yet to find one that is sugar free.
 They also sell bottles of squash but it is more like a sticky syrup and it is so sweet and costs a lot (around €4 per bottle).
 It also does not last like a bottle of squash back home as you need to add 1 part squash to 4 parts water.
 I even asked my Facebook friends and a lot suggested fresh juice or adding various fruits, spices and herbs to water.
 I’m not against trying this but it’s not going to taste like a glass of squash.
 We have an orange tree but too much fresh OJ plays havoc with my IBS.
-I don’t mind trying the adding weird and wonderful things to the water option that was suggested to me e.g. fresh fruit, honey, cinnamon, lemon, ginger, rosemary etc. but I really dislike green tea (it tastes like feet to me!).
+I don’t mind trying the adding weird and wonderful things to the water option that was suggested to me e.g. fresh fruit, honey, cinnamon, lemon, ginger, rosemary etc. but I really dislike green tea, it tastes like camel piss and sweaty feet to me (ha ha).

 You can buy most products here and it’s easy to source tea bags, baked beans, corn flakes, milk etc. Most supermarkets have a British aisle with inflated prices and I don’t mind buying a bottle of Robinsons orange squash for €4 if I could find a sugar free version but I can’t.
 There are various websites where you can buy British foods and have them delivered but delivery is a bit expensive, I only want a couple of items so I don’t want to rely on buying through these companies.
 The British aisles do make me laugh.
 They have some weird stuff that I wouldn’t want e.g. Fray Bentos tinned pie.
 It’s strange as whilst I’m sat in my garden enjoying the sunshine and views, not once have I craved a Fray Bentos pie (ha ha).
 You can buy baked beans here.
 The Heinz brand is very expensive but you can buy cheaper brands for around €1.